Entropy-based models to randomize real-world hypergraphs: Methods

 As for traditional graphs, an algebraic representation of hypergraphs can be devised as well.
-For a formal analogy with the traditional case, let us call the cardinality of the set of nodes $|\mathcal{V}|=N$ and the cardinality of the set of hyperedges $|\mathcal{E}_H|=L$: then, we consider the $N\times L$ table known as \emph{incidence matrix}, each row of which corresponds to a node and each column of which corresponds to a hyperedge.
+In analogy with the traditional case, we call the cardinality of the set of nodes $|\mathcal{V}|\equiv N$ and the cardinality of the set of hyperedges $|\mathcal{E}_H|\equiv L$: then, we consider the $N\times L$ table known as \emph{incidence matrix}, each row of which corresponds to a node and each column of which corresponds to a hyperedge.
 If we indicate the incidence matrix with $\mathbf{I}$, its generic entry $I_{i\alpha}$ will be $1$ if vertex $i$ belongs to hyperedge $\alpha$ and $0$ otherwise.
 Notice that the number of $1$s along each row can vary between $0$ and $L$, the former case indicating an isolated node and the latter one indicating a node that belongs to each hyperedge; similarly, the number of $1$s along each column can vary between $0$ and $N$, the former case indicating an empty hyperedge and the latter one indicating a hyperedge that includes all nodes.
-As explicitly noticed elsewhere~\cite{Nakajima2021,Barthelemy2022}, representing a hypergraph via its incidence matrix is equivalent at considering the bipartite graph defined by the sets $\mathcal{V}$ and $\mathcal{E}_H$.
-Table~\ref{tab1} represents the incidence matrix describing the binary, undirected hypergraph shown in Fig.~\ref{fig1}.
+As explicitly noticed elsewhere~\cite{Chodrow2020,Nakajima2021,Barthelemy2022}, representing a hypergraph via its incidence matrix is equivalent to considering the bipartite graph defined by the sets $\mathcal{V}$ and $\mathcal{E}_H$ - more formally, the function that assigns each hypergraph to the bipartite graph associated with it is a bijection when both nodes and hyperedges are uniquely labeled~\cite{Chodrow2020}.
+For instance, the incidence matrix $\mathbf{I}$ describing the binary, undirected hypergraph shown in Fig.~\ref{fig1} is the following:

 Once the incidence matrix has been defined, several quantities needed for the description of hypergraphs can be defined quite straightforwardly: for example, the `degree of node $i$' (hereby, \emph{degree}) reads